ruirodriguess/AgenciaFake/README.md

 ## Description
 Development and creation of a website with the purpose of simulating a customer order.
 Simple pages were made in order to make the site attractive and functional.
 The texts and contents of the site are not the focus for me.

+At the time I was developing this project, I hadn't had much contact with these languages.
+Currently I could improve some things but I decided to leave it as is to remember where I came from and how I started.

 A responsive media is not complete.

 ## Languages